Skip to main content

 gitpod project configure-prebuilds <project-id> --enabled --timeout 90m

 Adjust based on how long your build and setup commands typically take.
 If your builds consistently take 30 minutes, consider setting a 45-minute timeout to allow some buffer.
 Note: Timeout configuration is currently only available via the CLI, not through the web UI.
+See the timeouts overview for details on timeout limits and behavior.

 Configuring Your Dev Container for Prebuilds